 The year 1968 was one of the craziest of my life and one of the most eventful.
 On a good note I graduated from East Nashville High, married my high school sweetheart, joined the Air Force and found out that I was going to be a father.
 On the national level in Vietnam the North Vietnamese opened the siege of Khe Sanh in January.
 In February the Viet Cong opened an all out attack in South Vietnam called the Tet Offensive which was a disastrous failure for the Communists.
 They were decisively defeated but Walter Cronkite, and the left wing media, portrayed it as a defeat for America.
 As a result Lyndon Johnson made his surprising announcement that he would not run for President in 1968.
 Johnson said "if I have lost Cronkite I have lost the American people".
 Then 45 years ago today Martin Luther King was killed in Memphis.
 In June Robert Kennedy was assassinated in California and in my opinion would have probably beaten Nixon.
-In August while I was in Basic Training at Lackland AFB Texas the radical anti-war movement called took to the streets in Chicago.
+While I was in Basic Training at Lackland AFB Texas in August the radical anti-war movement took to the streets in Chicago.
 This was the beginning of the radical takeover of the Democratic Party which plagues us to this day.

 |Martin Luther King Jr.|